MD-Meetup/spa-development-with-vuejs/TALK.md

 # PoI's

-- JWT / oAuth
+- JWT / oAuth.
-- XSRF
+- XSRF.
+- Using the correct lifecycle hooks.

 # Hickups